 Transactions denominated in foreign currencies are translated into Australian currency at the rates of exchange prevailing on the date of the transaction.
-Foreign currency assets and liabilities for the Statement of Financial Position are translated at exchange rates at the closing rate at the date of the Statement of Financial Position.
+Foreign currency assets and liabilities are translated at the closing exchange rates at the date of the Statement of Financial Position.
 Resulting exchange differences are brought to account in determining profit and loss for the year.